 At SMA Law Group, we want to help you minimize the negative impact a drug arrest will have on your life and future.

 Marijuana is classified as a Schedule I drug under the 1972 Controlled Substances Drugs, Device, and Cosmetic Act of Pennsylvania and the United States Federal Marijuana Trafficking Laws.

-Our experienced Pittsburgh Criminal Lawyers try our best to make a positive difference in our clients’ lives by providing solid legal advice and preparing strong and aggressive defense strategies.
+Our experienced Criminal Lawyers in Pittsburgh try our best to make a positive difference in our clients’ lives by providing solid legal advice and preparing strong and aggressive defense strategies.